Digital-Medicine-Society/VNDCM-Simulation-Toolkit/README.md

 8) `imic/thrds`: Controls the distribution of the transition thresholds between response categories for the daily recall PRO reference measure.

 For full details on how these parameters control the simulation, please see the [manuscript](https://www.medrxiv.org/content/10.1101/2024.11.29.24318211v1) and the comments in main simulation script.

-## How to use the visualization app

-1) Download and run `Visualization app.R`.
-2) Select sample size; note that CFA functions poorly with small sample sizes, so we advise setting N>=35.
-3) Select magnitude of measurement error (as a fraction of the latent trait's effect - enter values between 0.5 and 2.0).
-4) Select data missingness rate from the drop down menu.
-5) Select number of repetitions for each simulation condition; note: large values may take a long time to run.
-6) Click `Run simulation`.
-7) Summary statistics and plots of the mean empirical bias for each statistical method are displayed.
-To change how the plots are grouped, use the `Group By:` drop down menu.